duongtrungkien/react-insta-stories/ghpage/README.md

-# react-stories
+# @reactrondev/react-stories

-This is a demo implementing `react-stories` component.
-See it in action here: [](https://reactrondev.github.io/react-stories/)
+This is a demo implementing `@reactrondev/react-stories` component.
+See it in action here: [](https://reactrondev.github.io/@reactrondev/react-stories/)